TSavo/AutoMarket/docs/AWESOME_EXAMPLES.md

 ## 🎯 Ready to Build Something Amazing?

-These examples showcase just a fraction of what's possible with AutoMarket.
+These examples showcase just a fraction of what's possible with Prizm.
 The platform's unified architecture means you can:

 - **Mix and match providers** seamlessly
 - **Chain complex operations** with simple, readable code